mh-cz/GameMaker-Foreach/README.md

 ####
 You can use `break` and `continue`
-If you have a `return` inside a foreach loop make sure to always call `fe.done()` before `return` because there is otherwise no way to free the memory and it will freeze the game
+If you have a `return` inside a foreach loop make sure to always call `fe.done()` before `return` because there is otherwise no way to free the loop and it will freeze the game

 ## Examples
 Array - return value